Why subscribe to Wild Ones?

 Wild Ones is a weekly digest of thought-provoking research, creative and inspiring ideas, and practical tools from ecolinguistics and environmental communication.

-In addition to the weekly digest, from time to time I’ll also run essays on important topics and debates in environmental communication, interviews with compelling people doing work in fields related to environmental communication, reviews of books on ecolinguistics and environmental communication, and even high-stakes items like tips on sustainable surf travel:)
+In addition to the weekly digest, from time to time Iâll also run essays on important topics and debates in environmental communication, interviews with compelling people doing work in fields related to environmental communication, reviews of books on ecolinguistics and environmental communication, and even high-stakes items like tips on sustainable surf travel:)

-Whether you’re a journalist, community activist, science communicator, academic researcher, outdoors enthusiast, animal advocate, urban gardener, soul surfer, or just someone wondering how to promote happier, healthier, and more sustainable relationships between yourself, other people, and the natural world, then I believe Wild Ones has something of value for you.
+Whether youâre a journalist, community activist, science communicator, academic researcher, outdoors enthusiast, animal advocate, urban gardener, soul surfer, or just someone wondering how to promote happier, healthier, and more sustainable relationships between yourself, other people, and the natural world, then I believe Wild Ones has something of value for you.

-Much of my Ph.D. training is in sociolinguistics, a sub-branch of linguistics.
-Most people I’ve talked to think that linguists’ main job is to learn languages, and although that’s not really our focus, we often end up learning new languages anyway as a consequence of the work we do.
-In reality, our work as language scientists is focused on studying how language works: why people speak the way they do, and how different ways of speaking are influenced by cognition and culture.
+I received my Ph.D. in Applied Linguistics from the University of Hawaiâi in 2019, and much of my Ph.D. training is in sociolinguistics, a sub-branch of linguistics.
+Most people Iâve talked to think that linguistsâ main job is to learn languages, and although thatâs not really our focus, we often end up learning new languages anyway as a consequence of the work we do (the language Iâve learned to various degrees over the years include Norwegian, Japanese, Portuguese, French, and Hawaiian).
+In reality, our work as language scientists is focused on studying how language works: how language shapes our knowledge, attitudes and actions in the world, and how our use of language is influenced by cognition and culture.

-Since my work is focused on environmental communication, I bring my background in sociolinguistics to bear on the question of how people use communication to get ‘environmental stuff’ done.
+Since my work is focused on environmental communication, I bring my background in sociolinguistics to bear on the question of how people use communication to get âenvironmental stuffâ done.
+In my own research, this has involved exploring how communication is used in promoting the conservation and protection of endangered species like sea turtles, to coordinating climate mitigation and adaptation strategies among a growing ânetwork of networksâ of climate organizations across companies, governments, NGOs, research centers and more.

-You can also learn more about my academic research here, read my Medium blog here, or find me on Twitter here!
+You can also learn more about my academic research here, or find me on BlueSky here where I share updates on what Iâve been reading lately:)

 Thanks so much!